claudiasc89/imganalysis3/content/docs/_index.md

 title: Introduction
 ---

-👋 Welcome to the demo of the Hugo Blox Documentation template!
+👋 Welcome to the Image Analysis section.

 <!--more-->

-This site is a demo of the Hugo Blox Documentation theme.
-For the full documentation on how to use this template, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+ This site will guide you through the foundational steps of image analysis and offer practical tips that I use daily for extracting valuable data from microscopy images.
+Whether you’re just starting out or looking to refine your skills, you’ll find actionable advice to help you make the most of your image data.

 ## Next

 {{< cards >}}
-  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Create your docs in just 5 minutes!" >}}
+  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Start decoding your data!" >}}
 {{< /cards >}}